heremaps/here-sdk-examples/examples/latest/navigate/flutter/navigation_custom/README.md

 Build instructions:
 -------------------

-1) Set your HERE SDK credentials to
+1) Set your HERE SDK credentials programmatically in `lib/main.dart`.
-- `navigation_custom/android/app/src/main/AndroidManifest.xml`
-- `navigation_custom/ios/Runner/Info.plist`

 2) Unzip the HERE SDK plugin to the plugins folder inside this project.
 Name the folder 'here_sdk': `navigation_custom/plugins/here_sdk`.